If Artworks Could Talk…

-The video at the top of this page shows a couple of examples of my “augmented reality” (AR) artworks, including my live event iPad paintings, created using the Procreate app, of the launch of the luxury cruise ship Seven Seas Splendor in Miami and of an ‘Art Meets Hospitality’ Parisian-themed reception at the Barnes Foundation, Philadelphia, both being viewed with AR app Artivive
+The video at the top of this page shows a couple of examples of my AR extended artworks, including my live event iPad paintings, created using the Procreate app, of the launch of the luxury cruise ship Seven Seas Splendor in Miami and of an ‘Art Meets Hospitality’ Parisian-themed reception at the Barnes Foundation, Philadelphia, both being viewed with the AR app Artivive.

 If you try viewing an AR image when there is insufficient light you usually get a warning and a flashlight symbol appears in the top left corner that allows you to turn on your device flashlight (the symbol won’t appear in a device that has no flashlight).

 The AR app shown in the video immediately above is HP Reveal which unfortunately is no longer supported, being applied to one of my Iconic Silicon Valley Places artworks.
 I also experimented with a prototype AR development app called Kaleido.
 The video below shows me trying it out for the first time and conveys my excitement for the potential of this whole relatively new field of applying AR in fine art.